Alluxio/alluxio/docs/en/operation/Configuration.md

 ### Path Defaults

-Since version 2.0, Alluxio administrators can set default client side configurations for Alluxio paths.
+Since version 2.0, Alluxio administrators can set default client-side configurations for Alluxio paths.
-Filesystem client operations have options, Filesystem options are derived from client side configuration properties.
+Filesystem client operations have options which are derived from client side configuration properties.
-Only these configuration properties can be set as as path defaults.
+Only client-side configuration properties can be set as as path defaults.

 For example, `createFile` has an option to specify write type.
 By default, the write type is the value of the configuration key `alluxio.user.file.writetype.default`.